Can Blockchain solve Brexit's border puzzle? Experts are skeptical

 This would inevitably require some form of border checks to preserve the integrity of the single market.
 The Johnson proposal says there would still be no need for physical infrastructure on the border thanks to alternative arrangements for checks, including monitoring technology.

-EU officials have been skeptical of British suggestions that technology could do the job because London has not demonstrated that such solutions even existed.
+EU officials have been sceptical of British suggestions that technology could do the job because London has not demonstrated that such solutions even existed.

 ELAND said its proposal was based on “proven technology”, would be demonstrable within three months and could be fully implemented within one year.